 "International CTFs are based on solving problems that cyber security professionals face every day.
 Students' performance in these competitions are increasingly used by employers to find new talent."

-Professor Woodward said the Center of Excellence would also help to build research partnerships with other member universities through the ECU Security Research Institute.
+Professor Woodward said the Center of Excellence would also help to build research partnerships with other member universities through the Centre for Securing Digital Futures.

 Vice-Chairman of the INCS - CoE and Director of the Transformative Digital Technologies, Security and Society research catalyst at Royal Holloway, Professor Keith Mayes welcomed ECU to the group.